jobosk/rps-service/README.md

 ## Testing

 Setup the required infrastructure using the following command on a running Docker environment:
+> **Note:** This might take over 30 seconds, since the Pack Broker container will not start until the DB one is healthy.
 ```
 docker-compose -f docker-compose-test.yml up -d
 ```